-TEAM BELONG PARISH MINISTRY RECRUITMENT BROCHURE
+TEAM BELONG MINISTRY BROCHURE

 The brochure on the following pages can be used to recruit members for your TEAM Belong Ministry.
-Brochures may also be used at parish Ministry Fairs, during TEAM Belong Month and at other parish events to publicize your TEAM Belong Ministry.
+Brochures may also be used at parish Ministry Fairs, during TEAM Belong Month and at other parish and school events to publicize your TEAM Belong Ministry.
 Fill in your contact information, print or photocopy double sided, fold and distribute.
+Remember that personal invitations are the best way to recruit members to your ministry.